 In the heart of historic Florence, there is a steep little street, paved with pietra serena, Costa San Giorgio, in the oldest part of Florence, that goes up from the Ponte Vecchio to Porta San Giorgio, right next to Forte Belvedere: this very ancient access to the City is made up of small houses, simple buildings but full of charm and history…almost a magical landscape of sorts, with the buildings clinging to the hillside, small houses mostly but also more important palaces and famous villas: Villa Bardini and its charming garden are just a few houses up.

-As you enter you will find a bright living room with sofa, dinette, Smart TV and Internet (cable), kitchenette (fridge and two burners, and everything you need to prepare a romantic dinner) and then Nespresso, microwave, kettle, as well as washer-dryer, iron and ironing board, hair dryer, mini air conditioners and coolers, blackout curtains in the rooms…. .Even if you arrive tired or late, as a welcome you will find the necessities to prepare your breakfast the next day: coffee capsules, tea, milk, sugar, rusks, jams and mineral water.
+As you enter you will find a bright living room with sofa, dinette, Smart TV and Internet (cable), kitchenette (fridge and two burners, and everything you need to prepare a romantic dinner) and then Nespresso, microwave, kettle, as well as washer-dryer, iron and ironing board, hair dryer, mini air conditioners and coolers, blackout curtains in the rooms…. toaster, all safety equipment, first-aid kit, as well as washer-dryer, iron and ironing board, sewing necessities, hair dryer, air conditioners in every room, blackout curtains in rooms, mosquito nets on all windows … Even if you arrive tired or hot, you will always find mineral water in the fridge.

 You will recognize the cozy atmosphere of Frances’ rooms, for those who already know her, her personal touch of taste and attention to detail that have always distinguished her and make the guest feel at home away from home from the first time they enter.